 There's a dizzying array of choices and multiple vendors with the "next best thing" knocking at your door.
-Add this to the risks and costs of change, and putting off the decision can seem like the easier option.
+Generative AI has recently taken this dizziness to a whole new level.
+When you add this to the risk and cost of change, delaying the decision can feel like the easier option.

-With technology transforming the battle to provide insights for an organizations' decision-makers, market research and insights teams must adopt new solutions to stay relevant.
-Other teams within your business have data, analytical tools and insights, so how do you stand out?
+With technology transforming the battle to provide insights at a pace that keeps up with their organizations' decision-makers, market research and insights teams must adopt new solutions to stay relevant - as both an industry and as a department.
+Other teams within your business have data, analytical tools, and insights, so how do you stand out?
+Insights teams need market research technology solutions that help to differentiate themselves both internally and externally.

-Insights teams need market research technology solutions that help to differentiate themselves.
 The right solution can improve a team's productivity, produce quality outputs faster and at a lower cost, and provide the agility to pivot in a volatile business environment.
-It must also enable effective communication of insights across large, complex and globally distributed businesses.
+It must also enable effective communication of insights across large, complex, and globally distributed businesses.

 Is it time to bring new software into your business?
 We've produced this guide to support your decision-making process.
-Focusing on post-field market research, we use our specialized expertise to outline the risks, challenges and benefits to consider when you're in the market for new software.
-Whether you need a new visualization tool, or your data processing needs streamlining, this guide will be valuable.
+Focusing on post-field market research, we use our specialized expertise to outline the risks, challenges, and benefits to consider when you're in the market for new software.
+Whether you need a new visualization tool or your data processing needs streamlining, this guide will be valuable.

-At Infotools, we have been creating and applying our own software to market research data since 1990, working with brands like Coca-Cola, Samsung, Shell, Mondelēz and Orange, as well as market research agencies such as MDI Global, Quantum Market Research, Ipsos and The Nielsen Company.
-We've learned a few things over the past 32 years.
+At Infotools, we have been creating and applying our own software to market research data since 1990.
+We've worked with brands like Coca-Cola, Samsung, Mondelēz and Orange, plus market research agencies such as MDI Global, Quantum Market Research, Dig Inisights, Nielsen, and Ipsos.
+We've learned a few things over the past 33 years, and we've put that in our platform for your benefit.